7 Simple Ways To Create A Restful Bedtime Routine With ADHD

 Takeaway

-By creating a restful bedtime routine, you’ll be better prepared to enjoy hours of deep restful sleep.
-And by sticking to the same pattern each night, your body will start to know when it’s time to unwind.
+And by sticking to the same pattern each night, you train your brain to know when it’s time to unwind.